Glutes & Hamstrings

 • Yoga Alliance Globally Recognized Certification Program

-GLUTE BRIDGE & TABLE TOP VARIATIONS
+GLUTE BRIDGE AND TABLE TOP VARIATIONS

-These potentially more “traditional” movements to create activation and strength in your glutes and hamstrings are also executed with different levels and unique articulations in the video.
+These potentially more “traditional” movements to activate and strengthen your glutes and hamstrings are also executed with different levels and unique articulations in the video.

-One of the first ways to really find connection is to remove your mat from underneath you.
+One of the first ways to really find connection in these variations is to remove your yoga mat!
 Matt wears socks on his hardwood floor.
-Wearing socks forces you to have to dig in a little deeper into the floor to find steadiness.
+Wearing socks forces you to dig in a little deeper into the floor to find steadiness.

-Matt offers 3 variations of a Glute Bridge and 4 variations of Table Top.
-What’s nice about exploring the different variations is that you get an opportunity to find out where your needs are from one side of the body to the next.
-This is where growth and understanding takes place.
+Matt offers 3 variations of Glute Bridge and 4 variations of Table Top.
+What’s nice about exploring the different variations is that you have the opportunity to find out where your needs are on each side of the body.
+This is where growth and understanding take place.

 300 hour teacher training online